Skip to content

 About the Job

-Horticulture and Landscape Assistants play a vital role in maintaining the aesthetics of the grounds and botanical gardens.
+Horticulture and Landscape Assistants play a vital role in maintaining the aesthetics of the grounds and public gardens.
 With over 50 annual and perennial bed displays along with planters, the Humber Food Learning Garden, and a variety of natural areas, accepted candidates can look forward to learning a variety of horticultural and ecological skills.

 Related previous experience is an asset but is not required.
 We are looking for positive and energetic individuals with a passion for horticulture and/or the environment who are not afraid of getting their hands dirty.
 Working within a team environment, students may learn a wide assortment of landscaping techniques including: